zorchenhimer/MoviePolls/data.md

 If the setting requiring movies to be approved is set, `Approved` is required to be set before it can appear in a cycle.

-### Choices

-Defines the available choices for a cycle.
-Choices without votes that were added before the current cycle are removed at the end of the current cycle.

-- ID
-- Movie ID
-- Cycle ID

 ### Users

 - ID
 - Name
-- OAuth Token
 - Email
 - Notify on cycle end
 - Notify on voted selection (if the selection at the end of a cycle is one the